Jaanu (2020 film): Filming

 The film was formally launched on 6 April 2019 on the occasion of Ugadi.
 The principal photography was scheduled for fifteen days in Kenya and the unit moved back to Vizag and Hyderabad for various parts of the film.
 Samantha started shooting for the film in July 2019.
 The film was wrapped up on 13 October 2019.

 Soundtrack

 Govind Vasantha is the composer of the album.

 Neesitha Nyayapati writing for The Times of India said that Prem Kumar's Sharwanand and Samantha-starrer Jaanu’s OST has a whopping seven numbers all composed by Govind Vasantha who was also the composer for the original Tamil movie, 96.
 The album is mostly penned by Shree Mani, the OST of Jaanu sure has its moments.
 The tracks Iravingu Theevai, Anthaathi, and Kaathale Kaathale were retained from the original film and were titled Komma Veedi, Anantham, and Oohale respectively.
-An additional alaap sung by Chinmayi was included at the start of the song Oohale.
+An additional Hindustani alaap sung by Chinmayi was included at the start of the song Oohale.
+The song Inthena was created from one of the background instrumental scores of the original film (96) titled Eyes which plays during the college reunion scene.